ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/connection-strings/add-connection-string.dotnet.markdown

 {NOTE: Secure servers}
- To [connect secure RavenDB servers](../../../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) you need to export the certificate from the source server and install it into the destination server.
+ To [connect secure RavenDB servers](../../../../server/security/authentication/certificate-management#enabling-communication-between-servers-importing-and-exporting-certificates) you need to

+  1. Export the server certificate from the source server.
+  2. Install it as a client certificate on the destination server.

 {NOTE/}

 {CODE add_raven_connection_string@ClientApi\Operations\ConnectionStrings.cs /}